 zerofree

-utility on the filesystem after unmounting it at the end of the build process.
-Defaults to true
+filesystem after unmounting it at the end of the build process.
+Defaults

 Example (in the .vmdb file):